I feel like what happens in [Thirst Street] is every man’s worst nightmare.

 In Nathan Silver’s Thirst Street, Burdge turns in another bruising performance.
 She is Gina, an American flight attendant still reeling from her fiancé’s suicide.
 On a layover in Paris, she hooks up with an insouciant barkeep, Jérôme (Damien Bonnard), to erase her deep-seated anguish.
 Lovestruck—and arguably insane—Gina opts to stay in France, abandons her job, moves in mere steps away from her new obsession, and continually plants herself in his life path.
 When Jérôme’s ex-girlfriend rolls into town, Gina raises the stakes and faces the threat of losing all grip on reality.

-Thirst Street world premiered in the U.S. Narrative competition at the Tribeca Film Festival last month.
-The gonzo love story has yet to land a release date, but also on the horizon for Burdge is her fourth feature with Fidell, The Long Dumb Road, and Caleb Johnson’s The Carnivores.
+Thirst Street world premiered at the Tribeca Film Festival earlier this year.
+Also on the horizon is her fourth feature with Fidell, The Long Dumb Road, and Caleb Johnson’s The Carnivores.

 [Editor's Note: The following interview has been condensed for length and clarity.]

 Thirst Street appears to be Nathan Silver’s dream project.
 He admits to being obsessed with France.
 He also dreamt about becoming a French poet.
 That kind of thing must be infectious.